miljonka/miniproject/README.md

 Full report on how the project was done [here](https://github.com/miljonka/Palvelinten-hallinta/wiki/Oma-projekti)

 ***

-STATE OF THE PROJECT = WORK IN PROGRESS

-This project has been done and tested with Debian 11 and Ubuntu 22.04.1 LTS.
+This project has been done and tested with Debian 11 and Ubuntu 22.04.1 LTS virtual machines.
 Use at your own risk!

 Rigth now applying the Starterpack state does:

-- install Firefox-ESR
+- install Firefox-ESR browser
 - install uBlock origin for Firefox
-- sets homepage to google.com
+- sets Firefox homepage to google.com
 - install Discord
+- install Flameshot

 INSTRUCTIONS: